This is a question you hear often: Why don’t I have an even tan? Or…why are my tanning results different from others?

 Spread out your legs; so you don’t cover some parts.
 Flip to your sides to enhance tans on every corner.

 There are times you cannot avoid having more tans on the upper half of your body than on the lower half.
-If that’s the case, cover your upper half and expose only your legs on your next session.
+If that’s the case, cover your upper half and expose only your legs in your next session.

-If there’s a need for some emergency shaving, better do it three days after your session.
+If there’s a need for some emergency shaving, you better do it three days after your session.
 Ensure you use a sharp razor never used before.

 Tip #2: Catch the Sun the Proper Way